What to see at the WHVP. All tours and archive research start at the Rowe House.

-FELTON FARMHOUSE - The Helen C. Brown Museum was originally a farmhouse, built around 1860 for Walter and Laurette Felton.
+FELTON FARMHOUSE - The Helen C. Brown Museum was originally a farmhouse, built around 1855 for Walter and Laurette Felton.
 It stands on what was once part of an 80 acre farm, bordered by Marquette Road to the north, Cherry Hill Road to the south, Wayne Road to the east and Linville Street to the west.
 With funding from a state grant, Westland purchased the farmhouse in July 1979 and the house opened as the new permanent home of the Westland Historical Museum.
-In October 1988, it was re-dedicated to the memory of former Historic Commission Chairman, Helen C. Brown.
-It is furnished in an 1850-1899's farmhouse theme.
-Our military collection is housed in its own room also.
+In October 1988, it was re-dedicated to the memory of former Historic Commissioner, Helen C. Brown.
+It is staged in an 1850-1899's farmhouse theme.
+Just behind the house is our newly replanted herb garden.

 COLLINS HOUSE - The Richard D. Collins House was built on sight in 1940, with small additions added in 1945 and 1948.
 In addition to multiple special exhibit display cases, The Collins House, was donated by the late Mr. Collins' widow, Ms. Marsha House and his sister, Ms. Velma Masten in 1988.
 It was dedicated in October of the same year.
 In 1990, it was opened to the public.
 It houses the WHVP Gift Shop.
 Our military collection is housed in its own room also.
 The Nankin local schools display will be located here as well.

 MCKEE BARN - The McKee Farm’s Barn was built in the 1930s on Cowan Road, east of Wayne Road in Nankin Mills and was donated by the family of Elmer McKee.
 It was moved to WHVP in June 2012.
 In addition to a horse-drawn winter sleigh, it will house the agricultural collection and various displays.